Guidelines for remuneration to senior executives

 The decision-making process to determine, review, and implement the guidelines

-The Board of Directors shall prepare a proposal for new guidelines at least every fourth year and submit it to the General Meeting.
+The Board of Directors shall prepare a proposal for new guidelines at least every fourth year and submit it to the Annual General Meeting.
 The guidelines shall be in force until new guidelines are adopted by the General Meeting.
-The Board of Directors shall also monitor and evaluate programs for variable remuneration for the executive management, the application of the guidelines for executive remuneration as well as the current remuneration structures and compensation levels in the company.
+The Board of Directors shall also monitor and evaluate programs for variable remuneration for the executive management (if any), the application of the guidelines for remuneration to senior executives as well as the applicable remuneration structures and remuneration levels in the company.
 The CEO and other members of the executive management do not participate in the Board of Directors’ processing of and resolutions regarding remuneration-related matters in so far as they are affected by such matters.

-The Board of Directors may temporarily resolve to derogate from the guidelines, in whole or in part, if in a specific case there is special cause for the derogation and a derogation is necessary to serve the company’s long-term interests, including its sustainability, or to ensure the company’s financial viability.
+The Board of Directors may temporarily resolve to deviate from the guidelines, in whole or in part, if in a specific case there is special cause for the deviation and a deviation is necessary to serve the company’s long-term interests, including its sustainability, or to ensure the company’s financial viability.